 2026 marks the year that AI compliance shifted from aspiration to legal obligation.
 Multiple binding frameworks are now in force or entering enforcement — and organizations that delay risk penalties, procurement disqualification, and reputational damage.

-Colorado SB 24-205 requires deployers of high-risk AI systems that make consequential decisions in employment, education, financial services, healthcare, and housing to have impact assessments, consumer notice mechanisms, and grievance processes in place.
-The law applies to any company doing business in Colorado — not just Colorado-headquartered firms.
+The reenacted Colorado AI Act (SB 26-189) requires deployers of automated decision-making technology that makes consequential decisions in employment, education, financial/lending services, healthcare, housing, insurance, or essential government services to give pre-use notice, explain adverse decisions, and offer data correction and human review.
+The law applies to any company doing business with Colorado consumers — not just Colorado-headquartered firms.
 See the Colorado checklist below.

 The EU AI Act's high-risk AI provisions for Annex III systems apply from August 2, 2026 — less than three months after Colorado's deadline.
 Organizations deploying AI in hiring, credit, education, essential services, or law enforcement in the EU must have conformity assessments, technical documentation, human oversight mechanisms, and registration in the EU database completed by that date.